vivekpandey1222/Documentation/S3 Plugin Object Storage  Backend Minio  Integrate with Redmine.md

 cp plugins/redmica_s3/config/s3.yml.example config/s3.yml
 ```
 **install vim in the container**

 Note do not use sudo
 ```
 apt update && apt install vim -y
 ```
+**Why we should not use sudo here?**

+Inside a container, you usually don't need sudo because containers run in a safe space and already have limited permissions.
 ```
 vim config/s3.yml
 ```